segmetrics.contour

 quantile – Specifies the quantile of the Hausdorff distsance.
 The default

-corresponds to the Hausdorff distance described by Bamford (2003).
-Any other positive value forquantile
+quantile=1corresponds to the Hausdorff distance described by Bamford (2003).
+Any other positive value forquantilecorresponds to the quantile method introduced by Rucklidge (1997).

 References: